-- Haiku poems are usually about nature or natural phenomenon.
+- Haiku poems are usually about nature or natural phenomena.

 - The poem has two juxtaposed subjects that are divided into two contrasting parts.

-- In English, this division between two parts can be shown by a colon or dash.
+- In English, this division between two parts can be shown by a colon or a dash.

 Examples of Haiku in Literature